Wine Flavors: What’s Right? What’s Wrong?

 Love your sniffer!

-NOTE: For those who think their nose blows: I know a Master Sommelier with a below-average sniffer… So, don’t give up on your honker!
+NOTE: For those who think they have a poor sense of smell: I know a Master Sommelier with a below-average sniffer… So, don’t give up on your honker!

-Next time you pick up a glass of wine don’t drink it!
+Next time you pick up a glass of wine, don’t drink it!
 (Well, at least not at first).
-Take your time to pick out 3–5 wine flavors BEFORE you taste it.
+Take your time to pick out 3–5 wine flavors BEFORE you taste them.
 That’s the secret.

 Written byMadeline Puckette